 N.B.
-Handle the cell with care - the liquid amalgam can easily be spilt from the electrodes!
+Handle the cell with care as the liquid amalgam can easily be spilt from the electrodes.

 Measurements are to be made for all three amalgams by measuring the potential difference between each in turn and the cadmium electrode using a high impedance milli-voltmeter (why does it have to be high impedance?).
-This procedure is repeated at about 5°C intervals for the temperature range 20°C (i.e. room temp.) to 40°C. Note that the results may take some time to steady.
-(This can take up to 20 minutes for each temperature).
+This procedure is repeated at about 5°C intervals from room temperature to 40°C. Note that the cell potential may take some time to steady (up to 20 minutes for each temperature).
 Once the readings are stable the values should be recorded.
 Make sure there is enough solution in the cell and that the thermometer is immersed in the solution.

-Analysis of Results
+Analysis of results